Immune system: our protective shield

 Our body’s immune system fends off pathogens, viruses and toxins.
 Protective bacteria in the intestinal flora and on the skin and mucous membranes are just as much a part of this defence system as the lymphatic system and the immune cells in our blood.
 To strengthen this defence system, it’s important to eat a balanced diet, get enough exercise and manage stress.

 Tip 1: Exercise

 With its benefits to mind and body alike, it's a well-known fact that physical activity is healthy.
 But you don’t have to be a sporting champion to do something good for your body.
 Taking the stairs instead of the lift or walking to the train station instead of catching the bus are small gestures that can compensate for a lack of physical activity.
 Outdoor exercise has other positive effects: after a day at the office, the body needs to be refuelled with sufficient oxygen.
-At the same time, exercise stimulates the blood circulation and adrenaline is released, causing immune cells to multiply.

 But be careful: after practising sport, there is something known as the «open window effect», whereby the number of immune cells actually decreases.
 This makes us particularly prone to infections after exercise.
 The same applies to very long or extremely intensive sports sessions: they weaken the immune system more than they strengthen it.

 Tip 2: A varied diet

 A balanced diet is the be-all and end-all of a strong immune system.
 Individual foods or food supplements, such as vitamin C, cannot replace a varied diet, especially since their effect has yet to be proven.
 However, several foods are believed to have a positive effect.
 For example:

 - Chilli and red pepper: these are true vitamin C bombs, just like citrus fruits.
 Chilli also stimulates blood circulation and warms the body.

 - Ginger: raw or infused, ginger prevents or relieves colds, nausea and pain.